-Many of our customers may cancel our contracts on short notice, typically 30 to 90 days, even if we are not in default under the contract.
+Many of our customers have the ability to cancel their contracts with us on short notice, typically 30 to 90 days, even if we are not in default under the contract.
 Certain of our customers assign work to us on a project-by-project basis under MSAs.
 Under these agreements, our customers often have no obligation to assign a specific amount of work to us.
 Our operations could decline significantly if the anticipated volume of work is not assigned to us.
 Many of our contracts, including our MSAs, are opened to public bid at the expiration of their terms.
 There can be no assurance that we will be the successful bidder on our existing contracts that come up for re-bid.